Viehbach (Fahrenzhausen): History

-In 2020 proposals have been made to build a Children's Play Area between Viehbach and Bachenhausen, along the Rettenbach Creek.
+In 2020 proposals were made to build a Children's Play Area between Viehbach and Bachenhausen, along the Rettenbach Creek.
 The playground was completed in 2024.
+Although it was flooded in early June 2024.

+In May 2026, the shooting club (SV-Gemütlichkeit) Viehbach-Bachenhausen celebrated the 100th jubilee.

 Bachenhausen

 The village of Bachenhausen is just 1/2 Kilometer north of Viehbach, near the Rettenbach Creek.
 The village first appears in a church document as early as the 8th century.
 It is known for its tiny chapel on the road to Kammerberg, built in 1820.